dbo99/csdvr----calsimII-data-vis-in-r/README.md

 mn984_taf(df) | mean monthly value
 sum984_taf(df) | sum of all months

-#  Plotting - stats first then timeseries towardd bottom #
+#  Plotting - stats first then timeseries toward bottom #
 #### select DVs and run `df_create.r` to create `df` and `df_diff` `data.frame`s ####
 - apply function with suffix *`_d`* (adds appropriate "[difference]" on axis label) on `data.frame` `df_diff` for difference plots (ie `df` and `df_diff` not used interchangeably as in above data summary functions)